Skip to content

 • Eat a variety of foods (including plenty of whole grains, vegetables and fruits) to ensure that you get all of your daily nutrients.

 • Limit the amount of sugar in your diet.
 High-sugar foods are often high in calories and low in nutrients.
+They also can lead to inflammation in your body.

 • Watch the size of your portions.
 Use the nutrition label to determine what a serving size is.